alchemy-swift/examples/demo/README.md

 # Demo

 A quickstart alchemy application.
-This is the starting point for a new Alchemy project.
+This is the starting point for creating a new Alchemy project.

 It has a few endpoints that demonstrate Routing, Middleware, Authorization, and Controller basics.

 `POST /signup`: Signup with a username and password.

 `POST /login`: Use basic auth to log in, returning an access token.

 `GET /user`: Get the currently logged in user, if authorized with token auth.

 It also demonstrates some basics around Jobs, Scheduled Tasks, Database Access, Migrations, Seeding, and Testing.